 Hive management is an art, not a science.
 There are some basic principals I try to follow in an attempt to make hive management a more predictable and consistent art.

 First off, if you are in doubt, do nothing.
 You can’t make the bees do anything.
 What you can do is provide an environment which will encourage them to behave in a way that meets both your goals and theirs.
 Try not to forget they will always try to meet their own goals first.
 Stop messing with them while they are trying to do it.
-Stop trying to stimulate them to produce brood when current conditions don’t suport it.
+Stop trying to stimulate them to produce brood when current conditions don’t support it.
 Stop trying to prevent them from swarming.
 Stop trying to run things by the beekeeper agenda rather than the bee agenda.
 You and the bees will be much happier and more productive.

 Sit and watch the hive over several days before opening it up.
-Natalie has spent so much time watching the hive, casually and actively, that many times she’ll spot irregular behavior (like an pending swarm) before I will.
-This happen because she loves to watch the hives from her studio window.
+Natalie has spent so much time watching the hive, casually and actively, that many times she’ll spot irregular behavior (like a pending swarm) before I will.
+This happens because she loves to watch the hives from her studio window.
 If the hive is busy, they are probably doing fine.
 If you do need to open them, it might just be to add another box.
 Hives with a top entrance seem to be bothered less by being opened up.
 My theory is that airflow doesn’t change as dramatically.
 Adding a box to a top entrance hive could take less than five minutes including pulling up a couple of full frames to serves as guides in the new box.

-If your area is prone to a particular pest or disease, the best thing you can do to protect the bees is help them stay strong.
+If your area is prone to a particular pest or disease, the best thing you can do to protect the bees is to help them stay strong.
 This means leaving them plenty of honey stores, keeping chemicals away from the hive and rotating out old wax so the bees can build fresh natural comb.
 Feeding sugar promotes disease.
 Chemicals reduce fertility and hurt the bees as much or more than the pests or diseases they supposedly prevent or cure.
 Contaminated wax promotes disease, reduces fertility and damages the bee’s long term survival prospects.
-When I say chemicals I also mean so called medications.
+When I say chemicals I also mean so-called medications.
 Medications have no place in a healthy hive with natural comb.

 It can be useful to move frames within the hive or between hives.
 Keeping all boxes the same depth (all mediums) supports this.
 You might want to shift brood into a super to draw bees into a new box they have been hesitant to enter.
 Or possibly bring in brood from another hive to allow the bees to requeen.
 Maybe you’d like to open up the brood chamber to encourage the bees to focus on expansion rather than swarming.
 Sliding empty frames between full frames encourages the bees to keep it straight as the hive draws new comb.
 These options for hive management are only available if all boxes are the same depth.
 Forget the deeps.
 Go for medium boxes.
 Easier to handle all around and will save you expensive back repair long term.*